Brock Purdy helps the 49ers bounce back with a 30-24 victory over the Cowboys

 Injuries

-49ers: RB Jordan Mason went to the locker room in the first half with a shoulder injury.
-He missed time with an injured shoulder in Week 6 at Seattle. … LB Dee Winters left the game in the second half with a concussion. … WR Deebo Samuel (ribs) left in the fourth quarter.
+49ers: RB Jordan Mason went to the locker room in the first half after re-injuring his shoulder that forced him to miss most of the secodn half two weeks ago against Seattle. … LB Dee Winters left the game in the second half with a concussion. … WR Deebo Samuel (ribs) left in the fourth quarter.

 Up next